 Tickets and dates

-Peruse highlights of the Schedlmayer collection from September 10th, 2021 to February 20th, 2022.
-A normal entrance ticket* for the museum suffices to view all the temporary exhibitions inside.
+Peruse highlights of the Schedlmayer collection from September 10th, 2021 to April 18th, 2022 with a normal entrance ticket for the Leopold Museum.

 If you enjoyed the designs by Prutscher, Moser, Loos, etc., then be sure to visit the Leopold Museum’s Vienna 1900 permanent exhibition.

-And for more turn-of-the-century design, consider a trip to the MAK museum (which has an additional focus on the Wiener Werkstätte from October 2021).
-The MAK actually hosted an Otto Prutscher exhibition in 2019/2020 and holds a major Josef Hoffmann retrospective, for example, from December 15th, 2021.
+And for more turn-of-the-century design, consider a trip to the MAK museum (which has an additional focus on the Wiener Werkstätte).
+The MAK actually hosted an Otto Prutscher exhibition in 2019/2020 and holds a major Josef Hoffmann retrospective, for example, from mid-December, 2021 to June 19th, 2022.

 How to get to the exhibition